 Please consider donating - so these projects, including Revert8Plus, can continue to be developed

 I’ve been developing tools to simplify your PC since 2022, and during this time every tool has been free to download, and I intend for this to continue.
-Developing these projects, however, takes a lot of time and commitment.
-I’m happy to put in the long hours, especially as I find the projects both exciting and inspiring.
-So, having committed to creating my best work, I assumed that, after a year or so, monetary returns would start to trickle in, to help cover basic living expenses.
+Developing these projects, however, takes a lot of time and commitment., and I assumed that, after a year or so, monetary returns would start to trickle in, to help cover basic living expenses.
 Yet sadly this never happened.

 I’m happy to say that my website has grown significantly over the past couple of years, and now attracts over 150K monthly page views.
-Yet, even so, I discovered that most good ad networks are unwilling to approve sites with fewer than 1M page views per month.
+Yet, I discovered that most good ad networks are unwilling to approve sites with fewer than 1M page views per month.
 So, whilst my site has been displaying Carbon Ads for the past few months, the CPM is so low that it brings barely $10 each month, which is quite sad.
 My YouTube channel brings equally small returns, at around $14 monthly, and sponsors are not particularly interested in channels with fewer than 10K subscribers.
-Donations from both the website and YouTube combined are averaging $3 monthly and, whilst each individual donation is truly appreciated, the money doesn’t go far.

-So sadly I'm now struggling to stay afloat, and if things don’t quickly improve, by mid-September I’ll have nowhere to live.
-This would be devastating, both personally and for the future of my projects.
+So sadly I'm now struggling to stay afloat, and struggling to even cover housing costs, which is a big concern both personally and for the future of my projects.
 I have over the past few weeks continued developing several projects, including a tool to easily install Windows 7 on modern hardware, and the long awaited Revert8Plus v5.
-I’m concerned, however, that if I have no money or place to live, these will probably never get finished.
+I’m concerned however that, without funding or a place to live, these might never get finished.

 Tech Stuff